jayyuen1/js-interface/README.md

 # js-interface

-A tiny library that helps us achieve a certain level of (duck typing) type safety around interfaces.
+A tiny library that helps us
+- achieve a certain level of type safety around interfaces (via duck typing)
+- keeps JavaScript objects synchronized with any interface definitions that they explicitly implement

 ## Guiding Principle